Maybe, maybe not. I am afraid to be contradicting the reason for our genesis and eventual existence.

 The BuyerAssist buyer engagement blog has continued to make a case for a more expanded view of buyer success.
 A view that covers not just the buying and selling teams but also implementation teams, users and renewal teams.
 This is why the BuyerAssist product philosophy is centered around “buyer success” that permeates teams beyond buying and selling.
 It also requires participating teams to think of a “mutual success plan” and not just a “mutual action plan.”
 Tech-enabled mutual success plans could help buyer-side implementation teams do away with disparate project management tech stacks.
 This in turn could help buyer organizations get a 360-degree view of the overall impact thus facilitating objective renewal decisions.
 This blog will write more on this subject in a later post.

-To understand the overall challenges better, we need to get a perspective of issues that prevail across many levels.
+To understand the overall mutual action plan challenges better, we need to get a perspective of issues that prevail across many levels.

 At each of the above levels, drivers and priorities differ and change.